Easy DIY Fall Leaf Art On Canvas

 My project would be much smaller.
 Rather than put real leaves in glass and wood frames, I would mount faux leaves on small canvases.
 In fact, I’m making just one large canvas with smaller canvases on it.

-A few years ago I bought a package of 5 X 7~inch canvases at Dollar Tree.
+A few years ago I bought a package of 5 X 7-inch canvases at Dollar Tree.

-My first step was to locate the Dollar Tree canvases.
 After searching every drawer and bin in my office, I couldn’t find the canvases.
 So a trip to Dollar Tree was in order.
 Two canvases come in each package.
 I bought three.

 3 sets of white canvases